Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model: Sample-efficient learning with a generative model

-In this section, we put forward an algorithm aimed at finding an $\varepsilon$-Nash policy pair with the assistance of a generative model, and demonstrate its sample optimality for the full $\varepsilon$-range.
+In this section, we put forward an efficient algorithm aimed at learning an $\varepsilon$-approximate equilibrium with the assistance of a generative model, and demonstrate its sample optimality for the full $\varepsilon$-range.